alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

     20:32:38 Drupal\Tests\auto_entitylabel\Unit\Plugin\Validation\EntityL   1 passes
     20:32:38 Drupal\Tests\auto_entitylabel\Unit\Form\AutoEntityLabelFormT   1 passes

 My main annoyance with using the Drupal testbot is that it's hard to test locally; you need to have access to a Drupal instance with PHPUnit installed as a dev dependency, and a database.

-The [Drupal Tester](http://github.com/dcycle/drupal-tester/blob/master/README.md) Docker project can be used to run Drupal-like tests locally, here is how:
+To remedy this, the [Drupal Tester](http://github.com/dcycle/drupal-tester/blob/master/README.md) Docker project can be used to run Drupal-like tests locally, here is how:

     git clone https://github.com/dcycle/drupal-tester.git
     cd drupal-tester/